ZFMK/DigitalCatalogue/README.md

     pserve production.ini

 The web-app will listen to the port set in production.ini section [server:main].
-By defauls this is 6544.
+This is 6544 by default.
 The web-app can be opened via http://localhost:6544.
 To set it up for production, a proxy must be set in your web server configuration.